denten-books/plain-text/0-intro.md

 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
 The third chapter unfolds at the site of the projection.
-The mechanics of modern screens modulate the electrical signal to push light through a liquid crystal medium.
+Modern screens modulate the electrical signal to push light through a liquid crystal medium.
 Here, I bring the mechanics of the medium to bear on a theoretical conversation about digital aesthetics.
 Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
 The digital emerges ultimately not as property of the medium, but as structure imposed onto matter from without.
 In the extreme, that means that a censored electronic text is a perfectly analog artifact.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
 But such attributes are again neither universal nor essential to the medium.
 "The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and yet something entirely different to a librarian.

-The **fourth chapter** moves from the screen to the machine internals.
-Somewhere between the sites of storage and projection, the computed sign underwent series of transformations.
+The **fourth chapter** moves from the screen to machine internals.
+Somewhere between sites of storage and projection, the computed sign underwent series of transformations.
 These transformations usually pass under the rubric of "formatting."
-The development of the formatting layer commenced with several "control characters" included in the machine alphabets that follow Morse code.
+The development of the formatting layer commenced with several "control characters" included in the machine alphabets that followed Morse code.
 Initially, these characters were limited in function to actions like "carriage return" or "stop transmission."
 But with time, the formatting layer encompassed all manner of machine instruction.
 Thus a manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
 Formatting is therefore crucial to our ability to interpret digital text.
-Two rich histories collide on the pages of the fourth
-chapter: one, the material history of formatting as a concept in computer science and two, the intellectual history of form in literary theory.
+Two rich histories collide on the pages of the fourth chapter: one, the material history of formatting as a concept in computer science and two, the intellectual history of form in literary theory.

-The **fifth chapter** looks to the site of storage to find our media "homes" which house the vast archives of our private media collections.
+The **fifth chapter** looks to the site of storage to find our media "homes" that house the vast archives of our private media collections.
 The chapter begins with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
 I posit this